Mayor Eric Adams at his weekly press conference Tuesday.

 Mayor Eric Adams at his weekly press conference Tuesday.
 Credit: Ed Quinn

-New York City Mayor Eric Adams said Tuesday he's "comfortable" with the NYPD's interim police commissioner, Tom Donlon, whose homes were raided late last week by federal agents looking for documents in Donlon's possession.
+New York City Mayor Eric Adams said Tuesday he's "comfortable" with the NYPD's interim police commissioner, Tom Donlon, whose homes were raided late last week by federal agents seeking documents in his possession.

-Speaking at City Hall, Adams described the raid, a result of search warrants for Donlon's homes, as "a private matter that he was dealing with."
+Speaking at City Hall, Adams described the raid, a result of search warrants, as "a private matter that he was dealing with."

-"It had nothing to do with his role as the police commissioner," said Adams, who himself, along with his inner circle, administration, and political campaign, has been the subjects of seizures by federal authorities conducting criminal investigations.
+"It had nothing to do with his role as the police commissioner," said Adams, who, along with members of his inner circle, administration and political campaign, has been the subject of seizures by federal authorities conducting criminal investigations.
 Adams' own electronic devices were seized last year.

-Donlon, a former FBI agent, supervisor, state homeland security official and principal at a private security firm, was appointed Sept.
-12 to be interim NYPD commissioner, following the abrupt resignation of Edward Caban, whose own home was raided by federal authorities reportedly looking into an illegal protection racket for bars and nightclub.
+Donlon, a former FBI agent, state homeland security official and principal at a private security firm, was appointed Sept.
+12 to be interim NYPD commissioner, following the abrupt resignation of Edward Caban, whose own home was raided by federal authorities reportedly investigating an illegal protection racket for bars and nightclubs.

-The Donlon raids were disclosed Saturday evening by the NYPD's press office, which issued a statement attributed to Donlon: “On Friday, September 20, federal authorities executed search warrants at my residences.
-They took materials that came into my possession approximately 20 years ago and are unrelated to my work with the New York City Police Department."
+The Donlon raids were disclosed Saturday evening by the NYPD's press office, which issued a statement on the police commissioner's behalf that what was seized are "materials that came into my possession approximately 20 years ago and are unrelated to my work with the New York City Police Department."

-The nature of the documents seized by the authorities has not been disclosed.
+The nature of the material hasn't been disclosed.

-Asked about the tumult in the Adams administration — investigations, resignations, including of Caban, the city's first Hispanic commissioner — and how constituencies such as Hispanic New Yorkers might react, Adams said: "I would tell them, this is our city, mi casa, su casa, and we gonna be alright."
+Asked about all the tumult — investigations and resignations, including of Caban, the city's first Hispanic police commissioner — and how constituencies such as Hispanic New Yorkers might react, Adams said: "I would tell them, this is our city, mi casa, su casa, and we gonna be all right."

 Adams said he had no plans to resign.